abellach/wnpmle/README.md

 ## Background

-In many clinical studies, subjects experience repeated events (e.g. COPD exacerbations, bladder tumour recurrences) until a terminal event permanently ends the process.
+In many clinical studies, subjects experience repeated events (e.g. COPD exacerbations, bladder tumor recurrences, recurrent hospitalizations) while they are also exposed to a competing terminal event.
 Treating death as independent censoring leads to overestimation of the expected number of recurrences.
-This package implements the semiparametric estimator of Bellach and Kosorok (2026), which correctly accounts for the terminal event through inverse probability of censoring weights and a weighted likelihood.
+This package implements the weighted nonparametric maximum likelihood estimators by Bellach and Kosorok (2026), which correctly account for the terminal event through inverse probability of censoring weighting.

 Two transformation models are provided: